 With over 100 years of teaching experience, we combine modern approaches to learning and will encourage you to develop professional skills throughout the duration of your degree.
-This is one of the reasons why the University has been awarded University of the Year for Teaching Quality two years consecutively by The Times and Sunday Times Good University Guide (2018 and 2019).
+We are Top 10 in the UK for Teaching Quality and Student Experience for the subject of Law (The Times and Sunday Times, Good University Guide 2020 and 2021).